 Classroom objects in Spanish plus the verb SER and colors

-Continuing with the same example, if we want to refer to several classroom objects in Spanish like three REGLAS then we should say “Tres reglas rojas” with the color and object in plural form.
+If you want to talk about several classroom objects as in “three rulers”, then you should say “Tres reglas rojas” with the color and object in plural form.
 Colors are often placed directly after the noun they describe or after a form of the verb SER, commonly ES and SON.
 These two forms can also be used with adjectives to tell more about objects, for example: “viejo”(old), “nuevo”(new) and so on.
-Here are some more audio examples using another list of classroom items in Spanish:
+Here are some more sentences using another list of classroom items in Spanish:

 SILLA – Esa silla azul es muy cómoda